gestalt-config/gestalt/README.md

 # Features
 - **Automatic decoding based on type:** support decoding into most classes, lists, sets or primitive types.
+- **Java Records:** Full support for Java Records.
+Will construct the Java record from the configuration using the Records Canonical Constructor
 - **Supports Multiple formats:** Load your configurations from Environment Variables, Property files, an in memory map or more.
 - **Read sub-sections of your config:** Navigate to a path within your configurations and load a sub section.
 - **Kotlin interface:** Full support for Kotlin with an easy to use kotlin-esk interface that makes it easy to integrate into any kotlin project.
 - **Merge Multiple Sources:** Merge multiple config sources together by layering on your configurations.